 IPMI specifics the interfaces for a number of platform management features.
 The majority of vendors support the following features, although the depth of the support varies by the vendor.

 Sensors - IPMI supports the ability to read sensors such as temperature, voltage, fan speed, power supply status, and many more.
 Sensors allow users to monitor the current state of the system.

-System Event Logging (SELL ability to read a log of hardware events stored in firmware.
+System Event Logging (SELL) - IPMI supports the ability to read a log of hardware events stored in firmware.
 The log may store the times and dates when CPUs failed, temperature exceeded normal ranges, memory errors, failed redundancy, and more.
 The SELL allows users to diagnose problems on the system after they have occurred.

 Watchdog Timer - IPMI supports the ability to manage a system watchdog timer.
 In the event of a system error, the watchdog timer may be able to perform a timeout action, such as system shutoff or system restart.

 Power Control - IPMI supports the ability to remotely turn on or turn off the system.
 This may allow users to restart systems in the event of system errors.

 Field Replaceable Unit (FRU) Inventory - IPMI supports the ability to read FRU information, which may be useful for inventory management or a RMA process.
 For example, FRUs may have details on hardware type, hardware details, serial numbers, etc.